 2. Ears Have the Tiniest Bones in the Body

-The ears produce ear wax, known to science as cerumen.
+The ears produce earwax, known to science as cerumen.
 This wax is there to capture dirt and microbes to protect your ears.
-The tiny hairs in your ear canals, or cilia, are so aligned that the ear wax is naturally pushed out.
+The tiny hairs in your ear canals, or cilia, are aligned so that the earwax is naturally pushed out.
 This is why it’s best to only clean the outside of your ears since that old wax will come out on its own.
-If the ears are over exposed to irritants, they can produce more wax than usual, which can become a problem.
+If the ears are overexposed to irritants, they can produce more wax than usual, which can become a problem.
 If there is too much wax buildup, you should see a medical professional.

-4. Different Ethnicities, Different Ear Wax
+4. Different Ethnicities, Different Earwax

-5. Superstitions & Ancient Customs
+5. A Real Ear Fact, or Just Superstitions & Ancient Customs

 The ancient Chinese believed that long earlobes indicated long life, while thick earlobes indicated wealth.
-That’s not the only strange superstition around ears though!
-Ear piercing has prehistoric origins and evidence of the practice has been found in the remains of the oldest fossilized humans.
+That’s not the only strange superstition around ears, though!
+Ear piercing has prehistoric origins, and evidence of the practice has been found in the remains of the oldest fossilized humans.
 While most piercings have been used as status symbols, there was a time when people believed that ear piercings could prevent demons from entering your brain!
 Not to mention, sailors in the middle ages believed piercing one ear gave them better vision.

 Healthy human ears are able to hear sounds as high as 20,000 Hz and as low as 20 Hz.
-This hearing range is a similar to that of a chinchilla!
+This hearing range is similar to that of a chinchilla!

 7. Two Lobe Types

 Everyone has one of two types of earlobe, free or attached.
 Free earlobes hang freely, while attached lobes connect near to the back of the jaw.
-Free lobes are far more common than attached lobes, and like red heads, those with attached lobes were once thought to be witches, possessed, or to have psychotic tendencies.
+Free lobes are far more common than attached lobes, and like redheads, those with attached lobes were once thought to be witches, possessed, or to have psychotic tendencies.

 8. Cat Got Your Tongue?

 There is a tube connected to the ears and the throat called the Eustachian tube.
 It helps to regulate atmospheric pressure inside your sinuses and middle ears.
-Some people lose their voices when they catch a cold due to congestion in this tube.
+Some people lose their hearing when they catch a cold due to congestion in this tube.

 9. Multiple Functions

 The outer ear, the part of the ear you can see, directs sounds into your middle ear.
-The middle ear begins just beyond your eardrum and is responsible for transmitting vibrations to your auditory nervous complex which decodes sounds so that you can understand them.
+The middle ear begins just beyond your eardrum and is responsible for transmitting vibrations to your auditory nervous complex, which decodes sounds so that you can understand them.
 The inner ear is mostly made up of the complex organs we call the equilibrium, and it is what gives you your invaluable sense of balance.

 10. The Amazing Inner Ear

 The inner ear contains an organ called the cochlea.
 This organ is shaped roughly like a conch, hence the name, and contains the fluid that gets disrupted when you become dizzy.
 It is also lined with hairs that respond to sound waves in the fluid.
-This is largely how you are able to detect the direction of a sound, and it is a supremely complex process!
+This is how you are able to detect the direction of a sound, and it is a supremely complex process!